The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 The Bridge of Sighs

 Another of Oxford’s sights, the Bridge of Sighs may look vaguely familiar.
-That’s because it supposedly looks a bit like on the famous bridge of the same name in Venice.
+That’s because it supposedly looks a bit like the famous bridge of the same name in Venice.

 The bridge connects two parts of Hertford College – but really much of its appeal is its quirky appearance.